All Episodes

 This is unreal.

-The State Department, the wizards of smart, well, we don't know.
+The State Department, the wizards of SMART?

-We are so screwed.
+Seriously, we are so screwed.

-And Obama, you see where Obama went home since Saudi Arabia bowing down to yet another king.
+It's in Saudi Arabia bowing down to yet another king.

-This one King Salman, not to be confused with King Salmon.
+This one, King Salman, not to be confused with King Salmon.

-This is King Salman, he's the half-brother of the deceased king, Abdullah.
+He's the half-brother of the deceased king, Abdullah.

 So I don't know what they're worried about.